-The reigning champion in this small-screen fairytale is Netflix, which reached 130 million subscribers across 190 countries this year.
+The reigning champion in this small-screen fairytale is Netflix, which reached over 180 million subscribers across 190 countries this year.

 With such a widespread viewership, it’s no wonder the streaming behemoth is the proverbial wet dream of indie filmmakers out there – Netflix is a TV powerhouse, so it would make sense for emerging content providers to want to get their film to the eyeballs of its millions of subscribers.

-But it’s not just Netflix – Hulu has over 17 million subscribers, and Amazon recently reported, “More new paid members joined Prime in 2017 than any previous year – both worldwide and in the US,” taking its figure up to more than 100 million subscribers.
-Meanwhile, HBO joined Netflix in shattering records with its streaming service HBO Now, surpassing five million US subscribers back in February.
+But it’s not just Netflix – Hulu has over 17 million subscribers, and Amazon recently reported, “More new paid members joined Prime in 2019 than any previous year – both worldwide and in the US,” taking its figure up to more than 100 million subscribers.

 With this in mind, we’ve put together a step-by-step guide on how to sell your movie to a streaming service and draw in an audience, so that you can finally start making money from your passion project and embark on your journey to launching a career in the filmmaking business.

 Pitch perfect – How to get your film noticed

 Before you start planning your Oscars speech, ask yourself this: Is your movie actually any good?
 It seems basic, but you need to make sure your film ticks all of the boxes before you start thinking about seeking distribution partners.